Buddhist Resources for challenging times

 Karen Hirsch

-A gentle, humble monk, Dr. Martin Luther King, Jr. called him “an apostle of peace and nonviolence” when nominating him for the Nobel Peace Prize.
-Exiled for almost four decades from his native Vietnam during the Vietnam War, he pioneered bringing Buddhism and mindfulness to the West, and established Plum Village, an engaged Buddhist community, in France.
-(Please see Plum Village App for detailed history.)
+A gentle, humble monk, Dr. Martin Luther King, Jr. called him “an Apostle of peace and nonviolence” when nominating him for the Nobel Peace Prize.
+Exiled from his native Vietnam for almost four decades, Thich Nhat Hanh has been a pioneer bringing Buddhism and mindfulness to the West, and establishing an engaged Buddhist community for the 21st century.” — From The Life Story of Thich Nhat Hanh

-“You have to take care of your suffering fear, rage, confusion and other emotions – to embrace it tenderly, the way a loving mother would embrace her crying baby.”
+“You have to take care of your suffering—to embrace it tenderly, the way a mother would embrace her crying baby.”

 1. (Music Video): “The Great Bell Chant” 7:13